amaddeus/punished-kirsh/README.md

 7106
 >When I finally got to see my Primary Care we almost came to blows.
 He belittled me, told me I was stupid, that he is a scientist and I should listen to him.
 He was lucky I could maintain my composure under his blistering verbal fusillade.

+## Funny Bin

+I appreciate the candor of some of the respondents, things like,

+>I'm an older broad

+>We are both old & fat with the usual health issues.

+>I took advantage of my husband bringing my food on a tray (haha)

+>I can't be sure that I had covid because obviously I have no interest in being tested for it.
+I did try to spread it to my doctor though.

+>I was pregnant and could smell EVERYTHING.
+Then my husband and I got a weird cold and he couldn't move and I couldn't smell (which was a relief at the time).

+2478 is a comedian
+>The swabs are the culprit  as my dogs dingle berries  tested positive ,,NOT buying into the depop,, stay away from all vaxers

+5892 had a Borat sense of humor - NOT!!!
+>I have cold right now.
+Should I get an experimental gene therapy injection and disregard all associated risks with the novel, inadequately tested mRNA injections?
+I am struggling with this decision.
+NOT.

+1824 wrote they had c19 0 times and:
+>Aug 2021 high fever, 104° nursed it myself with 5000-6000mg vit C and tylenol 800mg (hate tylenol but only way to get fever lower) but had faint pink blotches that traveled from neck to legs hmm.
+So 2 days after fever dropped went to Urgent care- covid test neg- I said could this be LYME?
+Doc didn’t want fo beleve it.
+I argued finally he ordered bloodtest- It Was Lyme Disease.

+What the heck does this have to do about c19 and vaccines???????